"Communities where all people are free from violence and abuse."

 The shelter accommodates up to seven families and is wheelchair accessible.
 Beyond provision of basic needs (food, clothing, shelter,) we provide supportive counseling, referrals, safety planning, information on domestic violence and life skills groups.
 The shelter has an on-site K-9 school, a playschool program and childcare.
 Women and children are supported with their personal goals and connected with other community organizations as they transition away from the shelter towards safe housing and community supports.

-Judilonne Beebe, Board Chair- Judilonne Beebe is a Social Worker who has spent 40 years working in the fields of Family Violence and Childhood Sexual Abuse and currently serves as the Board Chairman of the Camrose Women's Shelter.
-She is currently the Executive Director of the Association of Communities Against Abuse in Stettler, Alberta and has been there since 1989.
-Judi sat on a National Family Violence Committee through the Public Health Agency of Canada for three years.
-In November of 2013, Judi was honored to receive an Inspiration Award for leadership in Family Violence Prevention, presented by the Honorable Sandra Jensen.
+Judilonne Beebe, Chair- Judilonne Beebe is a Social Worker who has spent over 40 years working in the fields of Family Violence and Childhood Sexual Abuse and currently serves as the Board Chair of the Camrose Women's Shelter.
+Judi sat on a National Family Violence Committee through the Public Health Agency of Canada for three years and in November of 2013, Judi was honoured to receive an Inspiration Award for leadership in Family Violence Prevention presented by the Honorable Sandra Jensen.
 Judi lives on a farm with her husband, has three children, four grandchildren and enjoys reading, gardening and the outdoors.

-Yvonne Erickson, Director - Yvonne Erickson has been on the Board of Directors on the CWS for six years, and is a Voting Delegate for Alberta Counsel of Womens Shelters.
+Yvonne Erickson, Director - Yvonne Erickson has been on the Board of Directors on the CWSS for seven years, and is a Voting Delegate for Alberta Counsel of Women’s Shelters.
 For twenty-five years Yvonne worked with The City of Edmonton, as a Transit Operator.
-Yvonne and her husband volunteer at Busy Bee in Tofield and are active members of the Seniors Center, where they participate in floor curling, and they enjoy camping at CSC on Hastings Lake, where they have been members for twenty-four years.
-Yvonne is a mother and grandmother of two with stepchildren, and six step grandchildren.
+She and her husband volunteer at Busy B Bargains, a non-profit thrift store in Tofield, are active members of the Camrose Seniors Centre where they participate in floor curling, and enjoy camping at CSC on Hastings Lake, where they have been members for twenty-four years.
+Yvonne is a mother and grandmother of two stepchildren and six step grandchildren.